Bowie Wrongful Death Lawyer

 What is a Wrongful Death Claim?

 In Maryland, a wrongful death action is brought by a spouse, parent, or child of the deceased person.
 Maryland’s statute allows the maintenance of an action “against a person whose wrongful act causes the death of another.”
 See Spangler v.
 McQuitty, 449 Md.
-33, 141 A.3d 156 (2016) The measure of recovery is for the pecuniary injury resulting to one of those parties.
+33, 141 A.3d 156 (2016).
+The measure of recovery is for the financial injury to one of those parties.
 Of course, for each party to recover, there are limitations.
 For a parent to recover, the parent may not have been convicted under certain sections of the Criminal Law Article of Maryland.
 These restrictions are intended to limit recovery if the parent played any role in the death of the deceased child.
 According to Spangler, a wrongful death action is an independent cause of action from the victims.

 Measure of recovery